Sloane Gordon

-Sloane Gordon (March 1, 1871 - May 7, 1926) was an American political writer.
+Sloane Gordon (March 1, 1871 – May 7, 1926) was an American political writer.
 Gordon was born in Dayton, Ohio, and began his newspaper career in Middletown, Ohio.
 He worked a number of years for the Cincinnati Enquirer, and later moved to Washington, D.C. and then New York.
-During World War I he was stationed as a correspondent in Russia.
+During World War I he was stationed as a correspondent in the Russian Empire.
 He died in the Ozarks in Missouri on May 7, 1926, while on assignment.
 His New York Times obituary described him as a "widely known writer on politics."